 Our coats are brilliant, short and smooth.
 Our soft and loose skin is what lands us on this list of wrinkly dog breeds.
 And the description “delightful” suits our personalities, too.
 Developed from English 19th-century bulldogs, our ancestors followed lace-makers migrating to France after the Industrial Revolution.

 Friendly and affable, we soon became popular with Parisians of all economic classes.
 American tourists in France were enchanted by our forefathers and brought some back to the states.
 These days, with our laid-back personalities and keen social skills, we top the companion dog list.
 Come under our wrinkly spell; our furrowed brows shall charm you into dropping extra treats!

 If you don’t recognize us for our hippopotamus head shape, you may spot us for the impressive wrinkles that assure our spot in this roundup of wrinkly dog breeds.
 Slack skin and creases cover my head, neck and withers.
-We’re one of the oldest dog breeds, developed in China for general farm work, hunting, and safeguarding property.
+We’re one of the oldest dog breeds.
 Our scowls allegedly frightened off evil spirits, but maybe deterred trespassers (in material form), too.

 These days, our wrinkles are attractive, albeit not especially functional.
 A clean breed, we don’t shed much; our grooming needs are minimal.
 Simply wipe our wrinkles down on occasion to keep our skin and coats healthy.